+44 (0)113 343 3269

 See Greg's personal page for publications and further links.

 Greg is a historian and philosopher of science whose work deals mainly with biology and the human sciences.
-He is the Director of the Leeds Humanities Research Institute, Editor-in-Chief of Studies in History and Philosophy of Biological and Biomedical Sciences and Vice President of the British Society for the History of Science.
-He is also currently Chair of the Education Committee of the International Society for the History, Philosophy and Social Studies of Biology.
+He is Editor-in-Chief of Studies in History and Philosophy of Biological and Biomedical Sciences, Vice President of the British Society for the History of Science, and President-Elect of the International Society for the History, Philosophy and Social Studies of Biology.

 His publications have centred on Darwinism, genetics and the sciences of mind and behaviour.
 His book The Simian Tongue: The Long Debate about Animal Language (2007) was awarded the 2010 Suzanne J. Levinson Prize from the History of Science Society for best book in the history of the life sciences and natural history.
 His other books include, as co-author, Darwin in Ilkley (with Mike Dixon, 2009) and, as co-editor, The Cambridge Companion to Darwin (with Jonathan Hodge, 2nd edition 2009).
-Currently he is at work on a book about the debate over Mendelism in the early twentieth century.
+Currently he is at work on a book about the debate over Mendelism in the early twentieth century, Disputed Inheritance: The Battle over Mendel and the Future of Biology, under contract from the University of Chicago Press.
 Other interests include the theory and practice of counterfactual history and the interdisciplinary study of intellectual property.

 He would be glad to hear from anyone interested in doing postdoctoral, PhD or MRes/MA work on any aspect of the research interests outlined above.